 The following values (or its aliases stated in parentheses) can be passed to --set-replication-policy:

 none File is not replicated.

-ronly (readonly) File is read-only replicated, the file cannot be modified.
+ronly (readonly) File is read-only replicated and will be marked as read-only, i.e. the file cannot be modified as long as the replication policy is set to ronly.